albertojulian/mada-driver-assistant/README.md

 for the current speed, MADA warns with an audio message.
 - **speed assistance**: When a speed limit traffic sign is detected, and the estimated speed is greater than the speed limit, MADA warns with an audio message.
-- **person or traffic light warning**: When a person or traffic light is detected, it warns the driver.
+- **traffic light warning**: When a traffic light is detected, depending on the current color and the transition, it warns the driver.

 ### Why "multimodal" and "agentic"?
 MADA is multimodal because it includes an SLM (Small Language Model) and is surrounded by speech input and output,